ipcrypt-std/ipcrypt2/README.md

 It supports both IPv4 and IPv6 addresses, and it can optionally preserve the IP format (so an IP address is still recognized as an IP address after encryption). `ipcrypt2` also provides a non-deterministic encryption mode, where encrypting the same address multiple times will yield different ciphertexts.

+This is an implementation of the [Methods for IP Address Encryption and Obfuscation](https://jedisct1.github.io/draft-denis-ipcrypt/draft-denis-ipcrypt.html) draft.

 ## Features

 - **IPv4 and IPv6 support**